fmatthew5876/stdcxx-align/proposal/draft.md

 drivers, compression routines, encryption, and binary IO.

 The operations `is_aligned()`, `align_up()`, and `align_down()`
-are commonly reimplemented over and over again as macros in C or inline template functions in C++.
+are commonly reimplemented over and over again as macros in C and/or inline template functions in C++.
 For example in the linux kernel, they have implemented the following corresponding macros in C: `IS_ALIGNED`, `__ALIGN_MASK`, and `ALIGN` \[[LXR](#LXR)\].